 Instead of jumping right in and purchasing a truck, you could also consider leasing and operating under another’s authority.
-Most commercial leases are open-ended which allows the business the ability to use the vehicle however and whenever it is necessary without penalties at the end of the leasing period, like you would when purchasing a personal vehicle.
+Most commercial leases are open-ended, which allows the business to use the vehicle however and whenever necessary without penalties at the end of the leasing period, like you would when purchasing a personal vehicle.

 Operating under someone else might mean fewer logistics and overall costs on your end.